spearwolf/signalize/README.md

 - __effects__
   - are functions that are _automatically executed_ when one or more signals change
   - just think of it as a next-gen and independent `useEffect()` hook (but without the limitations imposed by react :wink:)
-- __building blocks__
-  - connect independent logical modules together
-  - like the geometry node connections in blender or the node connections in blueprints of the unreal engine

 A __functional API__ is provided, as well as a __class-based API that uses decorators__.

+> [!NOTE]
-> 🔎 Under the hood the event-driven library [@spearwolf/eventize](https://github.com/spearwolf/eventize) is used!
+> Under the hood the event-driven library [@spearwolf/eventize](https://github.com/spearwolf/eventize) is used!

 # 📖 Usage

+> [!WARNING]
-> ⚠️ The core of the library is stable and fully tested, although the API is still partially evolving, and the same goes for the documentation ... there are some features that are not documented in detail here.
+> The core of the library is stable and fully tested, although the API is still partially evolving, and the same goes for the documentation ... there are some features that are not documented in detail here.
 The adventurous developer is encouraged to explore the source code and tests directly at this point.

 ## API Overview

 - **Signals**
   - **create**
-    - `🦋 = [λ, setλ] = createSignal()`
+    - `🦋 = {get: λ, set: setλ} = createSignal()`
     - `@signal() accessor α`
-    - _DEPRECATED_ `@signalReader() accessor β`
   - **read**
     - `🦋.get()`
     - `λ()`